 Joint pain can be debilitating and reduce your quality of life.
-Learn to recognize symptoms of osteoarthritis so you know when to seek help from your doctor.
+Learn to recognize osteoarthritis symptoms so you know when to seek help from your doctor.

 The most common form of arthritis is osteoarthritis.

 This degenerative disease happens when the cartilage that cushions your joints begins to break down and wear away, causing bones to rub painfully against each other, which in turn cause osteoarthritis symptoms.
 It becomes worse as you age.
 According to the Centers for Disease Control and Prevention, osteoarthritis, or OA, affects over 30 million adults in the United States.

 Osteoarthritis can affect any joint in your body, but it most frequently occurs in weight-bearing joints, such as your lower back, hips, knees, and feet.
 It may also affect your hands.

 Osteoarthritis symptoms are similar to other forms of arthritis.
 They include:

 - Swelling at the location of the pain

 Unlike other kinds of arthritis, osteoarthritis symptoms tend to be asymmetrical.
 Pain or swelling will often occur on one side of the affected joint but not the other.

 In its early stages, symptoms of osteoarthritis are generally not severe.
 You may have pain or stiffness in your joints after you wake up, or after long periods of inactivity, that goes away once you start moving.
 You may also notice that joints in your hips and knees lock up or give way suddenly while you are standing or walking.

 The Arthritis Center at Johns Hopkins Medical Center warns that you should not ignore those early signs.
 They indicate that your cartilage is beginning to wear away, a process that will only worsen as you age.
 If you are beginning to experience the symptoms of osteoarthritis, you should talk to your doctor and begin addressing the problem immediately.